nhejazi/haldensify/README.md

 hazard that an observation falls in a given bin over the support of the variable of interest.
-Such conditional density estimates are required to estimate the propensity score when the intervention variable considered is continuous (Díaz and van der Laan 2012, @diaz2018stochastic,
+Such conditional density estimates are required to estimate the propensity score when the intervention variable considered is continuous (Díaz and van der Laan 2012, 2018; Díaz and Hejazi 2019).
-@diaz2019causal).
-Though future generalization of the core routines may be possible, for the time being, `haldensify` is a minimal implementation of this strategy for use only with the highly adaptive lasso (Benkeser and van der Laan 2016, @vdl2017generally,
+Though future generalization of the core routines may be possible, for the time being, `haldensify` is a minimal implementation of this strategy for use only with the highly adaptive lasso (Benkeser and van der Laan 2016; van der Laan 2017; van der Laan and Benkeser 2018; Coyle and Hejazi 2018).
-@vdl2018highly, @coyle2018hal9001).

 -----